carefulcomputer/node-red-contrib-settings-vault/README.md

 Multiple flows read flow.apiUrl without duplicating vault nodes
 ```

-### Multi-Environment Deployment
-Develop flows with test settings, deploy to production with different settings - no flow changes needed.

-**Workflow:**
-1. Create "Dev Settings" vault with test endpoints and credentials
-2. Build and test flow using dev vault
-3. Create "Production Settings" vault with production endpoints and credentials
-4. Switch vault reference in node → Deploy
-5. Same flow logic, different configuration

 ## Multiple Configuration Sets

 You can create multiple vault-config nodes for different environments or use cases: